bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 it requires you to verify your identity

-{% include message_box.html type="important" title="Before connecting SAML SSO to your organization" content="
-Make sure you have the following already checked out:
+{% include message_box.html type="important" title="Before connecting SAML SSO to your organization" content=" Make sure you have these already checked out:

 * you have an SAML-supporting Identity Provider that you can connect Bitrise to as an application.
 * your account on Bitrise has an organization.
 If it doesn't have an organization, go ahead and [create one](/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for **existing and brand new organizations** on Bitrise.
 * **as with other** [**organization management actions**](/team-management/user-roles-on-app-teams/)**, only the organization owner can set up SALM SSO to a Bitrise organization.**
   "%}

 ## Setting up SAML SSO for an existing Bitrise organization

 In this tutorial, we describe how you can set up SAML SSO and email organization members on enabling the secure connection.

  1. Go to your organization's `Security` tab on [bitrise.io](https://www.bitrise.io).
  2. Copy the `Single Sign-On URL`.  which you will use in your own Identity Provider's (IdP) site.
  3. Log into your SSO provider.